SR&ED Consultants Toronto: Maximizing Your 2026 Tax Credits (New $6M Limit)

 Final Thoughts: Don’t Leave Money on the Table

-Look, running a business in Canada is expensive.
-We have high taxes, high cost of living, and high salaries.
-SR&ED is the government’s way of balancing the scales.
-It is arguably the most generous R&D tax incentive program in the world.
+Look, being a businessman in Canada is a very expensive endeavor.
+We’ve got high taxes, high cost of living, and high salaries.
+The government’s SR&ED program is designed to redress the balance.
+In fact, it’s probably the most generous R&D tax incentive scheme in the world.

 But it requires effort.

-If you are in Toronto and you think you might have eligible work, get a consultation.
-Most of us (myself included) will do a preliminary assessment for free.
-It takes 30 minutes to look at your tech stack and tell you if there is a claim there.
+If you’re in Toronto and think you might have eligible work, come in for a consultation.
+Most of us (myself included) will give you a preliminary consult for free.
+It’ll take 30 minutes to look at your technology stack and determine whether there’s a claim there.

 Thirty minutes could be worth hundreds of thousands of dollars.
-That’s a pretty good ROI.
+That’s a pretty good return on investment.

 Ready to Secure Your 2026 Refund?